batmanzzmc/batmanzzmc.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I am recruiting Postdoc, PhD and Master students at SCUT.
 Undergraduate students with motivation to pursue a Master or PhD are also welcome.
-Feel free to drop an email if you are interested. :sparkles:
+Feel free to email me if you are interested. :sparkles: